distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 This approach eliminates confounding because traders price shares solely based on the random selection scenario, while the non-random 90% doesn't affect pricing due to market cancellation.
 Importantly, this strategy allows decision-makers to use market predictions to inform choices 90% of the time, while still maintaining unbiased market prices.
 It effectively separates the price formation process from actual decision-making, preserving the market's informational value while preventing feedback loops that could distort prices.

+This causal-identification claim does not by itself guarantee truthful reports from traders who care about which action the cancelled branch implements; see infofi-index#Resolution candidate — 2026-08-25.

 ```
 expected impact of action
         ↓